Welcome to the new KidsHealth website! See what is new.

 Preventing the spread of hand, foot and mouth disease

 Keep your child at home if they are unwell or have blisters.
-It's important that your child does not go back to childcare, kura or school until all the blisters have dried.
+Keep them at home until all the blisters have dried.

 Take special care to wash hands: